 Your Cost: $41.95

-Sign and mail your completed Florida notary application to the American Association of Notaries.
+Click here to securely complete the Florida notary application.
 Follow the instructions listed on this page for proper completion.
-We will review your notary application for accuracy and completeness before filing it with the Florida Department of State.
+Mail your signed and completed Florida notary application to AAN.
+We will review your notary application for accuracy and completeness before filing it electronically with the Florida Department of State.

 Notary Commission Certificate and Notary Supplies.